-Your body needs calcium to help build strong bones and prevent osteoporosis (bone loss).
-Keep these tips in mind for getting enough calcium:
+Many Americans don't get enough calcium.
+Your body needs calcium to build strong bones and help prevent osteoporosis (bone loss).
+These tips can help you get enough calcium:

 Take the list below with you the next time you go food shopping.